JakubFornadel/LitionMaker/README.md

 ## Documentation

-You can find many imporatn information on [lition-maker wiki](https://gitlab.com/lition/lition-maker/wikis/home) including tutorial how to join as a validator or transactor, how to register a new sidechain as well as FAQ section.
+You can find many important information on [lition-maker wiki](https://gitlab.com/lition/lition-maker/wikis/home) including tutorials how to join as a validator or transactor, how to register a new sidechain as well as FAQ section.

 ## License